MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/set-up-labor-bill-rate-sales.md

 ## Transfer pricing or set up bill rates for resources from other organizational units or divisions

-Project-based companies often use employees from different legal entities and different divisions within a legal entity to work on projects.
-Projects can be executed from a specific legal entity and division, and the employees or consultants who work on the projects can come from either the same legal entity and division or a different one.
-The project can also be made up of a combination of people from different legal entities and divisions.
-In Project Operations, the legal entity that owns the delivery of the project is called the **owning company**, and the division that owns the delivery is called the **contracting unit**.
-All the other legal entities that provide resources are called the **resourcing companies**, and the divisions that provide resources are called the **resourcing units**.
-Because of the differences in labor costs across geographies and labor markets around the world, bill rates for labor are also set up differently for different geographies.
+Project-based companies often use employees from different divisions of a company to work on projects.
+Projects can be executed from one division while the employees or consultants come from the same division or a different division.
+The project can also be made up of a combination of people from different divisions.
+In Project Operations, the company that owns the delivery of the project is called the **Contracting unit**.
+All the other divisions that provide resources are called **Resourcing units**.
+With the differences in labor costs across geographies and labor markets around the world, bill rates for labor are also set up differently for different geographies.

-For example, a developer from the Robotics division of Fabrikam India working on a US project is billed at the rate of 100 USD per hour.
-A developer from the Robotics division of Fabrikam US working on a US project is billed at 150 USD per hour.
+For example, a developer from the Fabrikam India working on a US project is billed at the rate of 100 USD per hour.
+A developer from the Fabrikam US working on a US project is billed at 150 USD per hour.

 ### Example: Set up a bill rate